Squaxin Tribal Compact signing

 - Refrain from clapping, cheering, booing, or other disruptive behavior.

-WebEx - Soon the public will be able to observe meetings from a mobile device or personal computer using WebEx software.
-Ultimately it is the Board's goal to offer the public the opportunity to testify remotely using WebEx in the near future.
+GoToWebinar - The public is able to observe meetings from a mobile device or personal computer using GoTo software.
+Please visit the Meeting Schedule page for instructions on how to view the Board meetings on this platform.
+Ultimately it is the Board's goal to offer the public the opportunity to testify remotely using this broadcasting software.

-Periscope - In addition to WebEx our Board meetings are livestreamed using the Periscope app by Twitter.
+Periscope - In addition to GoTo, our Board meetings are livestreamed using the Periscope app by Twitter.
 You can find the stream at www.periscope.tv/WSLCB, streams start at the same time as the meeting.